Do YouTubers Get Paid if I Skip Ads?

 Support Your Favorite Channel!

 Do YouTubers get paid if you skip ads?
 For some of the more popular channels, skipping ads probably won't have much of an impact.
-They have enough sponsorships, affiliate links, and ad revenue from everyone else that they most likely won't notice.
+They have enough YouTube income in the form of sponsorships, affiliate links, and ad revenue from everyone else that they most likely won't notice when most viewers skip ads.

-But for smaller channels that are just getting started, it can make a big difference.
+So does skipping ads hurt YouTubers?
+For smaller channels by YouTube creators that are just getting started with only a few thousand subscribers, watching ads for a few seconds can make a big difference.
 If your favorite channel doesn't have other ways for you to support their content, consider sitting through that ad the next time it shows up on your screen.
 It means more than you think.